 What needs to be established?

-- knowledge that payment is required on the spot;
+- Knowledge that payment is required on the spot

-- goods supplied or services done;
+- Goods were supplied or services provided

-- intention to avoid payment;
+- An intention to avoid payment

-Knowledge that payment is required on the spot
+Knowledge that payment is required

-Goods supplied or services done
+Goods supplied, or services done

 Intention to avoid payment